 When cell status "barred" is indicated or to be treated as if the cell status is "barred",

-- The UE is not permitted to select/reselect this cell, not even for emergency calls.
+- The UE is not permitted to select/reselect this cell, not even for emergency calls except for the below cases:

+- When cellBarredRedCap1Rx is set to “barred” in SIB1, a RedCap UE that supports only 1Rx branch can consider the cell as acceptable cell (for eg. for emergency calls), only if cellBarred in MIB is not set to “barred” and in SIB1, barringExemptRedCap is set to “true”.

+- When cellBarredRedCap2Rx is set to “barred” in SIB1, a RedCap UE that supports 2Rx branches can consider the cell as acceptable cell (for eg. for emergency calls), only if cellBarred in MIB is not set to “barred” and in SIB1, barringExemptRedCap is set to “true”.

 - The UE shall select another cell according to the following rule:

 - If the cell is to be treated as if the cell status is "barred" due to being unable to acquire the MIB: